 Bird’s Nest Fern Propagation FAQs

-Below you’ll find all the answers to your Bird’s Nest Fern propagation questions to make sure that you have plenty of new ferns in no time!
+Below you’ll find all the answers to make sure that you have plenty of new ferns in no time!

 What’s the best time of year to propagate a Bird's Nest Fern?

-If you do want to propagate during the cooler months, then you can still do it if you buy a heat mat.
+If you do want to do this during the cooler months, then you can still do it if you buy a heat mat.
 You place this underneath the container which helps the spores germinate by creating the ideal environment.

 Should I use a rooting gel or powder when propagating my Bird's Nest Fern?